rust-lang/rust/text/0000-inline-semantic.md

 ```

 Actually this is now more natural for `core::panicking::panic_fmt` to take `Location` directly
-instead of tuples, so one should consider changing their signature.
-But this is out-of-scope for
+instead of tuples, so one should consider changing their signature, but this is out-of-scope for
 this RFC.

 `panic!` is often used outside of `#[implicit_caller_location]` functions.
 In those cases, the